 Alcoholism Hotlines

-Calling an alcohol hotline for addiction is a quick, easy way to get answers.
-Even if you are just seeking information for yourself or a loved one, these hotlines provide valuable information and resources to empower your choices.
+Calling an alcohol hotline for addiction is a quick, easy, and convenient way to get answers to all your questions.
+Even if you are not yet ready to start treatment and are just seeking information for yourself or a loved one, an alcohol hotline can provide valuable information and resources to empower you and help you make informed choices.

 Calling an Alcohol Help Phone Number

-By calling an alcohol helpline, you have an easy, noncommittal way to connect with knowledgeable professionals who understand the problems of those struggling with alcohol addiction.
+But the truth is that calling an alcohol helpline is the easiest noncommittal way to connect with knowledgeable professionals.
+The advisor who answers your call understands the problems of people struggling with alcohol addiction.
 They won’t judge you or make you feel bad.
-Instead, they help you start a support network necessary for overcoming addiction.
+Instead, they will help you develop a plan and support network for overcoming addiction.

-Some people hesitate to call an alcohol hotline because they aren’t sure what to say.
-Even if you are just seeking advice, the person on the other end of the line can help guide the conversation.
+If you are hesitant to call an alcohol hotline because you aren’t sure what to say, don’t worry.
+Even if you are just seeking advice, our advisors can guide the conversation and give you useful information.
 Here are some subjects typically covered during a call:

-• Questions about alcohol use and alcohol use disorders
+• Questions about unhealthy drinking patterns and alcohol use disorders

-• Advice on talking to your loved one about their issues
+• Advice on talking to your loved one about their alcohol issues

-• How to easily get access to the most appropriate treatment
+• How to get access to the most appropriate alcohol treatment near you

-Don’t wait until disaster strikes.
-An alcohol addiction hotline is your lifeline to finally stepping up to your struggles with addiction.
+Don’t wait until alcohol becomes a tragedy for your family.
+An alcohol addiction hotline can be your lifeline to finally stepping up, facing your struggles, and overcoming your addiction.

 Dr. Jennifer Merrill